ibm-cloud-docs/assistant/dialog-voice-actions.md

 ## Transferring a call to a human agent
 {: #dialog-voice-actions-transfer}

 When you configure the phone integration, you can optionally define a default message and routing information to transfer calls to human agents in a call center when a connection fails.
 If you want to define specific behavior for a given dialog branch, you can add the `Connect to human agent` response type to do so.
+When a `Connect to human agent` response type is sent to the phone channel a SIP transfer as defined by [RFC 5589](https://datatracker.ietf.org/doc/html/rfc5589#section-6.1) is initiated using the SIP `REFER` message.

-The message defined in `Response when agents are online` will be played to the caller before a transfer is initiated.
-Subsequently, if the call transfer fails, the message defined under `Response when no agents are online` will be synthesized and played to the caller.
-The Phone Integration will not use `Message to human agent` field, but it will be previewed to the agent if the WebChat AgentApp is used.
+The message defined in `Response when agents are online` (`agent_available.message`) will be played to the caller before a transfer is initiated.
+Subsequently, if the call transfer fails, the message defined under `Response when no agents are online` (`agent_unavailable.message`) will be synthesized and played to the caller.

 You can add the phone integration specific parameters to the `Connect to human agent` response type using the JSON editor.